 Events for the Chapter

-The 2015 South Bay JACL Scholarship Awards Dinner was held on Tuesday, May 19, 2015 at the Toyota Automobile Museum in Torrance, California.
-Four students were awarded the Kiichi Egashira Memorial Scholarship, two students were awarded the Janice Kobata Zoeger Memorial Scholarship and two students were awarded the Gardena Valley JACL Scholarship.
+The 2016 South Bay JACL Scholarship Awards Dinner was held on Wednesday, May 18, 2016 at the Toyota Automobile Museum in Torrance, California.
+Five students were awarded the Kiichi Egashira Memorial Scholarship, two students were awarded the Janice Kobata Zoeger Memorial Scholarship and two students were awarded the Gardena Valley JACL Scholarship.

 For more information on the South Bay JACL Scholarships click here

-We are pleased to announce that two South Bay JACL students are recipients of two 2015 National JACL Scholarships.
+We are pleased to announce that one South Bay JACL students are recipients of a 2016 National JACL Scholarship.

 For more information on the National JACL Scholarships click here.